tdhoffman/spycause-experiments/experiment-plan.md

+*Note:* This document contains our initial experiment plan, which proved to be too computationally intensive.
+Our final experimental design is detailed in the paper.

 ## DGP parameters

 Let $N$ be the number of spatial units (one observation per unit) and $D$ be the number of covariates.